LeezaJee/bollyflix-api/README.md

 # Bollyflix Movie (API)

-This is a Backend using Node/Express.js to create a REST API.
+a backend using Node/Express.js to create a REST API.
 MongoDB serves as the database.

 ## Installation